Why do I need

 Q. How can John Lewis Wedding Insurance help to replace photographs?

-A. If your photos can’t be printed because the film, negatives or any digital media that was used has been damaged, John Lewis Wedding Insurance will pay for a photographer to re-shoot with the wedding party.
-Since this might incur costs such as suit hire, our policy will cover those too.
+A. If your wedding photos can’t be printed because the film, negatives or any digital media that was used has been damaged, John Lewis Wedding Insurance could pay for a photographer to re-shoot with the wedding party.
+Since this might incur costs such as wedding suit hire, our policy could cover those too.

 Q. When is the best time to arrange Wedding Insurance cover?

-A. As soon as you start to pay deposits for any part of the wedding, such as the venue or dress, you should make sure you’re covered.
-Since booking these things tends to happen quite early on in the planning process, our advice is to look into wedding insurance as soon as you start making plans.
+A. As soon as you start to pay deposits for any part of the wedding, such as the venue or wedding dress, you should make sure you’re covered.
+Since booking these things tends to happen quite early on in the planning process, it's best to look into wedding insurance as soon as you start making plans.

-Wedding Insurance can be an after-thought for lots of couples planning on tying the knot, however it is important to make sure their special
+Wedding Insurance can be an after-thought for lots of couples planning on tying the knot, but it does mean there's one less thing to worry about.

 Q. Can John Lewis Wedding Insurance offer protection for those planning small weddings as well as larger ones?